 - " If the minimum thickness is less than specified:

-- Change the rear brake linings.
+- Change the rear brake linings. 🔌

 - Check the brake linings for damage and cracking.

 - " If damage or wear is encountered:

-- Change the rear brake linings. 🔌
+- Change the rear brake linings. 🔧

-Removing the front wheel
+Removing the front wheel 🔧

-- Jack up the motorcycle at the rear. (\ p.
-59) - Jack up the motorcycle at the front. (\ p.
-58) - Remove the screws from both brake calipers. - Press back the brake linings with a light lateral tilting of the brake calipers on the brake disc.
+- Raise the motorcycle with the rear wheel stand. (\ p.
+71) - Take the speed sensor cable out of the clamp. - Remove screw 1 and pull wheel speed sensor 2 out of the hole with the sleeve. - Remove screws 3 from both brake calipers. - Press back the brake linings with a light lateral tilting of the brake calipers on the brake disc.
 Pull the brake calipers carefully back from the brake discs and hang them to one side.